 Ellen Browning Scripps Park

-An enormous grassy area called Ellen Browning Scripps Park awaits outdoor fun adjacent to La Jolla Cove.
-Dr. Seuss, who lived in La Jolla, could see the windblown trees here from his office and they’re said to have inspired the truffula trees in The Lorax.
+Theodore Geisel (aka Dr. Seuss) lived in La Jolla and could see the windblown trees in the park from his office.
+These trees are said to have inspired the truffula trees in his book, The Lorax.

 Sunny Jim Sea Cave